Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

-\begin{sbpara} In the following \ref{*Simage}--\ref{auto}, let $(S, U)$ be as in \ref{log4} and let $((\cL, \phi), \iota)$ be a generalized Drinfeld module over $(S, U)$ of rank $d$ with level $N$ structure.
-Assume we are in one of the following situations (i) and (ii).
+\begin{sbpara} In the remainder of the section, let $((\cL, \phi), \iota)$ be a generalized Drinfeld module over $(S, U)$ of rank $d$ with level $N$ structure.
+Assume we are in one of the following two situations: \begin{enumerate} \item[(i)] $N$ has at least two prime divisors, or \item[(ii)] $N$ is invertible on $S$. \end{enumerate}